Codepact/codepact-privacy/privacy.md

 **Consent and withdrawing consent**

-- Individuals in the EU have a right to object, or withdraw their consent, to Provider's handling of Personal Information
-- To withdraw consent to Provider's handling of Personal Information, Individuals should send an email to info@codepact.com with subject line: 'Close account'
+- Individuals in the EU have a right to object, or withdraw their consent, to Provider's handling of Personal Information To withdraw consent to Provider's handling of Personal Information, Individuals should follow the procedure set out under the heading, **Close account** on their profile page
-- This will result in the Individual's account being closed and all information on it being deleted, as Provider cannot provide the Service without handling Personal Information as conemplated by this privacy policy.
+- This will result in the Individual's account being closed and all information on it being deleted
 - Individuals can unsubscribe from Provider's mailing list at any time

+**Cookies**

+Provider's cookie policy is available via https://codepact.com/landed